PyWoody/SnakesInSpace/README.md

 <details>
 <summary>Tests</summary>

 You can run `pytest` in the current working directory for `which SnakesInSpace` is located.
+You will also need `respx` installed to run the tests.
 </details>